fortran-lang/stdlib/README.md

 [started](https://github.com/j3-fortran/fortran_proposals/issues/104) at the J3
-committee repository) and the plan is to continue working with the Committee in the future (such as in the step 5. in the [Workflow](WORKFLOW.md) document), so that if the Committee wants to standardize some feature from `stdlib`, it would base it on `stdlib`'s implementation.
+committee repository) and the plan is to continue working with the Committee in the future (such as in the step 5. in the [Workflow](WORKFLOW.md) document), so that if the Committee wants to standardize some feature already available in `stdlib`, it would base it on `stdlib`'s implementation.

 ## Scope